Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The number of lines of code which could be saved by using this syntactic sugar to reduce the need for line wraps.

-Based on this, we note that the f(x=x) keyword argument pattern is widespread, accounting for 10-20% of all keyword argument uses.
+Based on this, we note that the f(x=x) keyword argument pattern is widespread, accounting for anywhere from 15% to just below half of all keyword argument uses depending on the codebase.

 Proposed Syntax